 Your overall goal in this step of the process is to show that your research will be part of a larger conversation: that is, how your project flows from what’s already known, and how it advances, extends or challenges that existing body of knowledge.
 That will be the contribution of your project, and it constitutes the motivation for your research.

 Two things are worth mentioning about your search for sources of relevant previous research.
 First, you needn’t look only at studies on your precise topic.
 For example, if you want to study gender-identity formation in schools, you shouldn’t restrict yourself to studies of schools; the empirical setting (schools) is secondary to the larger social process that interests you (how people form gender identity).
 That process occurs in many different settings, so cast a wide net.
 Second, be sure to use legitimate sources – meaning publications that have been through some sort of vetting process, whether that involves peer review (as with academic journal articles you might find via Google Scholar) or editorial review (as you’d find in well-known mass media publications, such as The Economist or The Washington Post).
 What you’ll want to avoid is using unvetted sources such as personal blogs or Wikipedia.
 Why?
 Because anybody can write anything in those forums, and there is no way to know – unless you’re already an expert – if the claims you find there are accurate.
 Often, they’re not.

-4. Choose your data and methods
+Step 4: Choose your data and methods